saygoweb/studiolive/README.md

 ## In a NutSHell ##
 StudioLive is an HTML5 web client for the CasparCG professional graphics Server.
 [CasparCG](http://www.casparcg.com/features) is a professional graphics overlay and video playout server.

 StudioLive uses AngularJS for the front end and PHP with MongoDB on the backend.
-An open source project, pull requests welcome.
+Its an open source project, pull requests are welcome.

 ## Features ##
 * Live preview of 2 channels.